ArchipelagoMW/Archipelago/worlds/generic/docs/triggers_en.md

 In this example, if the `start_location` option rolls `landing_site`, only a starting hint for Morph Ball will be created.
 If `aqueduct` is rolled, a starting hint for Gravity Suit will also be created alongside the hint for Morph Ball.

+Note that for lists, items can only be added, not removed or replaced.
+For dicts, defining a value for a present key will replace that value within the dict.